 Property Economics have developed a model identifying the theoretical development capacity, feasible development capacity and finally, realisable development capacity within Wellington City.
-The findings of this model have been provided in a report form, this is attached at Appendix 2.
+The findings of this model have been provided in a report form, this is attached as Wellington City Appendix 2.

 Since providing the November 2022 report, Property Economics have refined the capacity numbers presented to account for the spaces in buildings which will be for commercial use within centres and the central area.
-This is attached at Appendix 3.
+This is attached as Wellington City Appendix 3.